Guide, Updated 18 May 2026

 The trend: are city gaps narrowing or widening?

-The 10-city ranking has been broadly stable across the last 5 years of DVSA data.
-Edinburgh and Glasgow have led in each of the last 5 years; Birmingham and London have trailed in each of the last 5 years.
-The gaps between adjacent ranks have varied by 0.5 to 1.0 percentage points year to year.
-The overall city spread (top minus bottom) has run between 11 and 13 percentage points; the 2024-25 spread of 11.7pp sits in the middle of that range.
-The structural drivers (route profile, traffic density, road infrastructure) do not change quickly; the city ranking looks likely to persist into 2026-27 and beyond.
+The 12-city ranking is reasonably stable across recent DVSA releases.
+Bristol and Cardiff have led in the last several years; Glasgow, Newcastle and the West Midlands have trailed.
+The gaps between adjacent ranks vary by 0.5 to 1.5 percentage points year to year, and small-N metros like Edinburgh and Leeds can move 2 to 4 ranks on a single-year update.
+The overall city spread (top minus bottom) typically runs between 10 and 14 percentage points; the 2024-25 spread of 12.1pp sits in the middle of that range.
+The structural drivers (route profile, traffic density, road infrastructure) do not change quickly; the broad city ranking looks likely to persist.
 See the research piece on regional pass rate variation for the longitudinal data.

-Birmingham learner and Edinburgh learner take the same DVSA driving test; the Edinburgh learner sits in a city with 11.7 percentage points more headroom.
+Newcastle learner and Bristol learner take the same DVSA driving test; the Bristol learner sits in a city with 12.1 percentage points more headroom (2024-25).
 Most of that is structural and most of it is invisible until you compare the two side by side.

 How this connects with the wider city picture